JasonHartmann/club-royale-offers-extension/README.md

 - **Sortable Table**: Click any column header to sort offers by that column (ascending/descending/original order).
 - **Groupable Table**: Group offers by any column (e.g., ship, destination, nights, etc.) for easier analysis.
 - **Accordion View**: Drill down into groups with nested accordions for detailed exploration.
+- **Advanced Search Filters**: Build multi‑field predicates (IN / NOT IN / CONTAINS / NOT CONTAINS) plus a new **Date Range** operator (see below) to refine results without leaving the page.
+- **Date Range Picker (Offer / Expiration / Sail Dates)**: Two‑month flight‑style calendar selector lets you highlight offers whose Offer Date, Expiration (Reserve By), or Sail Date fall within an inclusive range.
 - **Visual Highlights**:
   - **Green Row**: The single newest offer (by offer date) is highlighted in green.
   - **Pink Row**: The offer expiring soonest (within the next 3 days) is highlighted in pink.